Vest Family Trust – how to wind up old Family Trust

 Tax when vesting a Family Trust that has assets still left in it

-This Family Trust Vesting Kit is on the basis that there are no assets in the Family Trust.
-The Balance Sheet is zero, or close to zero.
+This Family Trust Vesting Kit operates because there are no assets in the Family Trust.
+The Balance Sheet is zero or close to zero.

 However, if you do vest a Family Trust with assets in it, then, upon vesting, one or more of the beneficiaries become “absolutely entitled” to the assets as against the trustee.